solana-labs/solana/docs/src/paper-wallet/paper-wallet-usage.md

 solana-keygen pubkey ASK --skip-seed-phrase-validation
 ```

+After entering your seed phrase with `solana-keygen pubkey ASK` the console
+will display a string of base-58 character.
+This is the *wallet address*
+associated with your seed phrase.

 {% hint style="info" %}
-Copy the derived public key to a USB stick for easy usage on networked computers
+Copy the derived address to a USB stick for easy usage on networked computers
 {% endhint %}

 {% hint style="info" %}